460. alfred gath + 461. lorenzo chaves

 Buenos Aires, Gath & Chaves, 2010's

 Alfred Gath eventually found his way to Recoleta Cemetery in this splendid Neoclassical-Art Deco mausoleum.
 Urban legend claims that he had a buzzer installed inside his casket… just in case he woke up & found himself trapped.
 There is zero documentation to support such a strange tale, & apparently Gath’s remains have been transferred to Paris.
 At least the González y Kordich family can enjoy this beautiful structure covered with allegory.
-Find statues that represent Silence & Resurrection:
+Find representations of Silence & Resurrection:

 Recoleta Cemetery, Buenos Aires, Gath/González y Kordich